-Canon 4000D versus Canon 70D
+Canon 4000D vs 70D

-The Canon EOS 4000D and the Canon EOS 70D are two digital cameras that were revealed to the public, respectively, in February 2018 and July 2013.
+The Canon EOS 4000D and the Canon EOS 70D are two digital cameras that were officially introduced, respectively, in February 2018 and July 2013.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 4000D has a resolution of 17.9 megapixel, whereas the 70D provides 20 MP.
+The 4000D has a resolution of 17.9 megapixels, whereas the 70D provides 20 MP.

 Body comparison: Canon 4000D vs 70D

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 70D is notably larger (10 percent) than the Canon 4000D.
 Moreover, the 70D is substantially heavier (73 percent) than the 4000D.
 It is noteworthy in this context that the 70D is splash and dust-proof, while the 4000D does not feature any corresponding weather-sealing.